 Figure 18.1: Partial type hierarchy for the Signature type system, showing string representations of a Java type.
 The type qualifiers are applicable to CharSequence and its subtypes.
-Programmers usually only need to write the boldfaced qualifiers; other qualifiers are included to improve the internal handling of String literals.
+Programmers usually only need to write the boldfaced qualifiers.
+The other qualifiers (and some not shown) are included to improve the internal handling of String literals.

-or "pkg.Outer\$Inner[][]" or "int[]".
+or "pkq.Outer\$Inner[][]" or "int[]".